grega/flight-finder/README.md

 # Flight Finder Service

 A Flask-based REST API service that finds the closest aircraft to given coordinates using FlightRadar24 data.
-Designed to be lightweight and queryable by IoT devices like the Raspberry Pi Pico 2 W.

-The service was designed to be consumed by lower-power wifi-enabled devices hooked up to a display of sorts, see the [interstate75 directory](examples/interstate75) for an example project using a Pimoroni "Interstate 75 W" (RP2350) controller with an LED matrix display.
+The service was designed to be consumed by lower-power WiFi-enabled devices (eg. Raspberry Pi Pico 2 W) hooked up to a display of sorts.
+See the [interstate75 directory](examples/interstate75) for an example project using a Pimoroni "Interstate 75 W" (RP2350) controller with an LED matrix display.

 ## Quick Start